 #17 Northwestern 38 (3-0), Western Michigan 17

-On Trayvon Green’s and Kain Colter’s legs, Northwestern powered to a win over Western Michigan.
+On the legs of Trayvon Green and Kain Colter, Northwestern powered to a win over Western Michigan.

 After a stultifying first quarter, Northwestern’s 24 point second quarter was more than enough to coast on.
 Green had 158 yards rushing and Colter had 106 while Trevor Siemian added 99 yards passing to lead the Wildcats.
 The defense smothered any threat, limiting Western Michigan to a pedestrian 4.4 yards per play.

 Northwestern's offense was one-dimensional, but besides Ohio State it’s the only Big Ten team to not be in jeopardy at any point in its first three games.
 Northwestern will finish its perfect non-conference schedule against Maine next week.

 Though they're not part of the Big Ten proper, in the interest of making Maryland and Rutgers fans feel at home we'll cover their games.

 Maryland 32 (3-0), Connecticut 21